micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 The biggest concern with using dynamic memory is fragmentation, a condition that may render a system unusable.

-To be noted that internally µOS++ does not use dynamic allocation at all, so if the application is careful enough not to use objects that need it, the resulting code is fully static.
+To be noted that internally µOS++ does not use dynamic allocation at all, so if the application is careful enough not to use objects that need dynamic allocation, the resulting code is fully static.

+## Real-time clock

+Most application handle time by using the scheduler timer.

+However low power applications opt to put the CPU in a deep sleep, which usually powers down most peripherals, including the scheduler timer.

+For these situations a separate low power real-time clock is required; powered by a separate power source, possibly a battery, this clock runs even when the rest of the device is sleeping.

+This clock not only keeps track of time, it can also trigger interrupts to wakeup the CPU at desired moments.

+The usual resolution of the real-time clock is 1 sec.